bodhitrii/OPeN/README.md

 No official implementation code yet exists

-Code strucutres are similar with the code in [https://github.com/kaidic/LDAM-DRW.git](https://github.com/kaidic/LDAM-DRW.git)
+Code structures are similar with the code in [https://github.com/kaidic/LDAM-DRW.git](https://github.com/kaidic/LDAM-DRW.git)

 ### How to run the code